-Easy, no-pectin red pepper jam, that uses just a few ingredients and can be made in less than an hour!
+An easy, no-pectin red pepper jam recipe, that uses just a few ingredients and can be made in less than an hour!
+Great for sandwiches, to add to omelettes or as a glaze for chicken or other meat.

 It’s harvest season and red peppers are at their lowest prices of the year, so now is a perfect time to make a small batch of Red Pepper Jam!